Estimated reading time: 27 minutes

 Good advice comes at a price.
 In Spain, some advisers charge a fee, while most bundle commission with the cost of the products and services they recommend, which often means you never know how much you are paying for advice.

 Don’t think financial advice is free.

 If the adviser is paid commission, this puts up the price of any product or service you buy and eats into the return.

-To try and keep the cost down, ask about paying a fixed fee.
+Ask about paying a fixed fee to try and keep the cost down.
 Don’t agree time-based payments, as this can stretch to far more than you would otherwise pay.

 What to ask your financial adviser in Spain

 Don’t feel embarrassed about asking a financial adviser about their qualifications and experience with other expats in a similar financial position to you.

 It’s nice to know if they have other customers like you and how you can continue your business relationship if you or they move to another city or even to another country.

 The best recommendation comes from someone you know someone who has used the adviser.